-Our Sunday service begins at 10:00am at Cole Hall, First United Methodist Church of Fremont, 2950 Washington Blvd.
-Nursery care is provided.
-(Click here for a map and directions.)
+Our Sunday service begins at 10:00am at Cole Hall, on the campus of First United Methodist Church of Fremont, 2950 Washington Blvd., Fremont, CA. (Click here for a map and directions.)

 Click here for more information about our Sunday services.